nigelhaim/Notes_3rdYr_1stSem/Ethics.md

 #### Problems
 1. We can still have absolute moral truths but we still haven't discovered
 	- It is a mistake that humanity should have discovered the absolute truth
-	- Even there are moral dis agreemetns doesnt mean there is no absolute moral truth
+	- Even there are moral disagreements doesn't mean there is no absolute moral truth
 2. Moral Relativists exaggerate just how much cultures differ in terms of morality
 	- There are more moral similarities than differences
 	- Ex